cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ### Hardware compatibility

-CloudLinux OS Shared supports all the hardware supported by RHEL/CentOS, with few exceptions.
+CloudLinux OS Shared supports all the hardware supported by RHEL/CentOS/AlmaLinux, with few exceptions.
 Exceptions are usually hardware that require binary drivers, and that doesn't have any open source alternatives.

 :::tip Note
-CloudLinux OS Shared does not support ARM-based CPUs (e.g. Graviton)
+CloudLinux OS Shared does not support ARM-based CPUs (e.g. Graviton).
 :::

-There are some incompatible devices with **CL 6**:
+There are some incompatible devices with **CL6**:

 | |  | |
 |-|--|-|